emeryberger/PC-Resources/README.md

 4. The chair creates a Google Forms form allowing PC members to submit the UIDs of unexplained conflicts that even they can't explain.
 This should be a form with just two fields: the PC member's email and a list of space-separated UIDs.
 (Don't request comma-separated UIDs, since the use of commas with long integers confuses Google's input parsing.)

-5. If the chair is using 2FA for Google mail, they generate an App Password for use here: [https://security.google.com/settings/security/apppasswords](https://security.google.com/settings/security/apppasswords)
+5. If the chair is using 2FA for Google mail, they generate an "app password" by going to [https://myaccount.google.com/signinoptions/two-step-verification](https://myaccount.google.com/signinoptions/two-step-verification), scrolling to the bottom, and clicking "App passwords".

 6. The chair runs the `mail-pc-re-conflicts.py` script to ask PC members to look over the unexplained conflicts and confirm ones that they also can't explain.
 An example command line is:
 ```